-My comments / questions in red.

-DBN.

 Non-Disclosure, Confidentiality, and Assignment of Inventions Undertaking

-I, Dror Bar-Natan, hereby acknowledge that in the course of my engagement with the Company I will become familiar with a range of confidential information and that my services are of particular and special value to the Company.
-I hereby undertake the following towards the Company [which company?] and any of its affiliates (the "Group"):
+I, Dror Bar-Natan, hereby acknowledge that in the course of my engagement with Yowza Ltd. (the “Company”) I will become familiar with a range of confidential information and that my services are of particular and special value to the Company.
+I hereby undertake the following towards the Company and any of its affiliates (the "Group"):

 1. Confidential Information and Confidentiality